WordOps is a simple tool that provides the ability to deploy WordPress sites from the command line using an optimized LEMP stack.

 WordOps is a fork of the previous version of EasyEngine (version 3).
 The current version of EasyEngine (version 4) uses Docker.

 The reason I prefer WordOps is that I’m not familiar enough with Docker.
-Other than that, I don’t have any reasons to believe WordOps is better than EasyEngine.

 Does WordOps work with W3 Total Cache?